 - This is set up purposefully in Epic Battle Fantasy 2.
 The Big Bad Lance is portrayed as a neo-Nazi intent on destroying the world to rebuild it.
 However, if one looks carefully at his uniform, his swastika is facing the other direction from the Nazi swastika to form the Buddhist symbol for peace, an appropriate reflection of his ultimate motives.

-- The original The Legend of Zelda had a dungeon shaped like a swastika, described as "manji" in the manual.
-Definitely a case of Values Dissonance.
+- The original The Legend Of Zelda has a dungeon shaped like a swastika, described as "manji" in the manual.

 - In Tengai Makyou II: Manjimaru, the title character's name is written with one.